Can I Use Student Loans to Pay for Rent?

 Submit the FAFSA Every Year

-If you exhaust your federal student loan limits, you may consider borrowing a private student loan.
-Federal student loans (from the government) are preferred over a private student loan (from banks and private lenders) because they come with many perks, including:
+You may consider private student loans if you exhaust your federal student loan limits.
+Federal student loans (from the government) are generally better than private loans (from banks and private lenders) because they come with many perks, including:

 • Potential for subsidized loans